 They represent something specific.
 Normally we rely on them a lot because symbols have this clear understanding of meaning.
 But it does depend on the culture, I infer.
 So, be careful.
 We are well used to seeing hearts for love, and stars to show celebrity or patriotism.
 Arrows for direction.
-Those are very common and almost universal in their meaning.
+Those are quite common and almost universal in their meaning.

 Jack Tresidder, in his book Symbols and Their Meaning (2000), goes very deep in illustrating thousands of traditional and contemporary symbols and their significance.
 An informative read for graphic designers.
 It is exciting to see how the profound messages of those symbols have conveyed so much meaning into our cultures.
 It is exciting also to see that even with the developments of technologies and science, those symbols still carry the imaginative force and impact into human life.

 For example, Tresidder teaches us that the octagon symbol (drawn on the number eight) is emblematic of renewal.
 Those forms, mediate between the symbolism of the square (earthly existence) and the circle (heaven or eternity).
 The Chase Manhattan Bank introduced 1961 its new radical logo.
 As their designers Chermayeff & Geismar explain, in 1961, few American corporations used abstract symbols for their identification.
-Chase’s business message was increased global presence with a dynamic strategy of motion and activity.
-The enduring symbol of the brand was simple, attractive and timeless.
+Chase’s business message was to increase global presence with a dynamic strategy of motion and activity.
+The enduring symbol of the brand was simple, attractive, and timeless.

 Rocks, leaves, water ripples, trees shapes can be used to cause an impact on the audience.
 Their goal is to create a sense of warmth and comfort that geometrical shapes cannot produce.
 It is crucial that the designer picks something that resonates with the product, service, or brand mission.
 A good example is Gatorade, using the lightning bolt to symbolise energy to their customers, or Puma’s jumping cat logo reflecting what the original owner of the company wanted his products to reflect: speed, strength, endurance, and agility.